dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 Ubuntu is quite robust and reliable.

-However, things are really easy to break, when I `sudo` a lot of tasks, when I try out new programs and when I learn new things.
+However, things are really easy to break, when I do software development, when I `sudo` a lot of tasks and when I try out new things.
 Consequently, I often reinstall operating systems on my computers (especially my Linux).
 I am tired of reinstalling and reconfiguring programs by hand.

-I wrote this script to automate the installations and configurations of essential programs, including Google Chrome, LaTex, Nginx, Node.js, PHP, Python 3, Ruby on Rails, Vim, VS Code, etc.

-I can immediately work on projects without further setups.
+I wrote this script to automate the installations and configurations of essential programs, including Google Chrome, LaTex, Nginx, Node.js, PHP, Python 3, Ruby on Rails, Vim, VS Code, etc, so that I can immediately work on projects without further setups.

 The code is highly modularized and well annotated.
 You can modify the code to suit your needs.